 Workers' comp is mandatory in most states, including Georgia, if your business regularly employs three or more workers, meaning part-time or full-time.
 Businesses in Georgia who do not provide the required workers' comp coverage for employees can be found guilty of a misdemeanor and be subject to state fines of $1,000 to $10,000 or up to one year's imprisonment, or both.

 Georgia Workers’ Compensation Laws

 The Georgia Workers’ Compensation Act defines the responsibility of employers to provide prompt medical and disability benefits for injuries sustained on the job by workers.
-In return, employees cannot sue employers for additional damages or benefits that are not provided under a workers’ compensation insurance policy.
+In return, employees cannot sue employers for additional damages or benefits.
+The Georgia State Board of Workers’ Compensation Insurance is responsible for overseeing and administering workers’ compensation insurance in Georgia.

 In Georgia, employers who fail to provide workers’ compensation insurance as required by law are held responsible for compensable injuries in the same way as employers who have coverage.
 The Georgia Board of Workers’ Compensation may also assess attorney’s fees, civil penalties, and a 10% increase in compensation to employees if the employer refuses or neglects to purchase the required coverage.

 How Much Does Georgia Workers’ Compensation Insurance Cost?

 Workers’ compensation insurance always costs more for industries and occupations that are presumed to have a higher risk of occupational injuries or illnesses.
 Cost is determined by how many employees you have, the types of jobs they perform, and your history of accidents and workers’ comp claims.